 Causal relationship in which an intervention is one of two or more causal elements leading, independently or in combination, to a change.

 Special case of the comparison group, in which the evaluator can control the environment and so limit confounding factors.

 Comparison of all the costs and benefits of the intervention, in which these costs and benefits are all assigned a monetary value.
 The advantage of CBA over analysis of cost effectiveness, is that it can cope with multiple outcomes, and allow comparison in the return to spending in different sectors (and so aid the efficient allocation of development resources).

 Extent to which the program has achieved or is expected to achieve its results at a lower cost compared with alternatives.
 Cost‐effectiveness analysis is distinct from cost‐benefit analysis, which assigns a monetary value to the measure of effect.
 In research programs costing of outputs is more feasible than outcomes that typically depend on conditions and activities outside of research.

 Situation or condition which hypothetically may prevail for individuals, organizations, or groups were there no development intervention.

-Describes issues in a project that cut across a CRP research agenda, which currently are limited to three: gender, youth, and capacity development.
+Describes issues in a cluster that cut across a PTF research agenda, which currently are limited to three: gender, youth, and capacity development.

 Scientific credibility requires that research findings be robust and that sources of knowledge be dependable and sound.
 This includes a clear demonstration that data used is accurate, that the methods used to procure the data are fit for purpose, and that findings are clearly presented and logically interpreted.
 It also recognizes the importance of good scientific practice, such as peer review.
 One of four elements of "Quality of Research for Development" (see also: Relevance, Legitimacy, Effectiveness).